Gut health and endurance - good and bad foods

 - Sugar - the gut’s greatest enemy.
-Refined sugar in particular kills good gut bacteria and causes inflammation, the precursor of many chronic diseases
+Refined sugar in kills good gut bacteria and causes inflammation, the precursor of many chronic diseases

 - Dairy - casein and whey are hard to digest due to many of us having insufficient lactase (the enzyme which breaks down lactose in milk)

 - GM foods – genetically modified foods are treated with a tonne of pesticides that kill good gut bacteria

 - Eggs - the GM corn and soy chickens are fed trickles down to their eggs and into your body

 - Caffeine - gastroenterologist Dr Shawn Khodadadian states: “Because of coffee’s acidity, it can adversely affect the lining of your stomach and intestines.
 If you drink a lot of coffee over an extended period, it will worsen any existing conditions you may have”